lwandile9/Codelify/README.md

-# Code Heads Company Portfolio & Blog Website
+# Codlify Company Portfolio & Blog Website

-Welcome to the Code Heads Company Portfolio & Blog Website repository!
-This project showcases Code Heads' work and provides a blog for insights and tutorials, establishing a professional online presence.
+Welcome to the Codelify Company Portfolio & Blog Website repository!
+This project showcases Code Heads's work and provides a blog for insights and tutorials, establishing a professional online presence.

 ## Project Overview
 This website highlights Code Heads' projects and shares tech knowledge through a blog, combining a portfolio with informative posts for clients and tech enthusiasts.